hazelcast/hazelcast/docs/design/sql/02-operator-interface.md

 non-blocking execution.

 ### Row and RowBatch
-We define the `RowBatch` interface which a collection of rows (tuples).
+We define the `RowBatch` interface which is a collection of rows (tuples).

 *Snippet 5: RowBatch interface*
 ```java